googleapis/google-cloud-ruby/google-cloud-dns/AUTHENTICATION.md

 1. `DNS_PROJECT`
 2. `GOOGLE_CLOUD_PROJECT`

-The environment variables that DNS checks for credentials are configured on {Google::Cloud::Dns::V2::Credentials}:
+The environment variables that DNS checks for credentials are configured on {Google::Cloud::Dns::Credentials}:

 1. `DNS_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `DNS_KEYFILE` - Path to JSON file, or JSON contents